Does Insurance Cover Flood Damage? Understanding the Ins and Outs of Insurance and Flooding

 You may think you don’t need flood insurance or you’ve never had a flood before, but it’s still something you should consider.
 Flooding occurs in every part of the country, and 25% of all flood insurance claims come from areas best described as low to moderate risk.
 With very few exceptions, flood insurance is available throughout the country.

 The National Flood Insurance Program (NFIP) was created in 1968 because so few private insurance companies were offering flood damage coverage for residential structures.
 The program provides federally funded insurance policies at additional premiums, with member communities agreeing to work towards reducing the flood risk in their area.
-Many homeowners in flood-prone areas are required to provide proof of flood insurance protection.
+Proof of flood insurance protection is required in some flood-prone areas.
+Contact your local government offices for more information on flood insurance requirements.

 Flood insurance policies typically run around $700 per year but may be lower in low-risk areas.
 The average flood claim paid out last year was around $42,000 and coverage is provided for up to $250,000 for the home and $100,000 for possessions.
 Prices and coverage amounts will vary.
 Contact your insurance agent for details.
 In most instances, you can get flood insurance coverage for any home, apartment, condo, or business.
 If your community is a part of the NFIP, you can get flood insurance even if you’ve had a flood before.